Urban Diaries

 The supremely skilled chef and brains behind Bejana, the signature Indonesian restaurant at the Ritz-Carlton in Bali, Made’s achievements in his field of work are a reflection of his strong work ethic.
 An artist who takes no time to find humour in situations least expected, he wears his smile like a charmer, and the warmth of the kitchen resonates beautifully with the warmth of his heart.
 The raucous laughter that filled the room as he guided us through the traditional Balinese Master Class was a sign of how much everyone enjoyed being a part of it.

-Tanya Dhar with Chef Made Karyasa
+Tanya Fontes with Chef Made Karyasa

 Even in a city like Bangalore, so full of eclectic cuisine and swarming with restaurants, Authentic Balinese food has somehow escaped the attention that it is truly deserving of.